ElmerA24/PappasDeltaBlues/README.md

 1. Launch the App
 2. No login is required
 3. Tap on View Menu to explore their menu
+4. Tap on View Story to view Pappas' Story

 ## Future Enhancements
 1. Add multiple views (such as cart, checkout)